iPhone sales are plunging. Here’s why - KESQ

 By Samantha Murphy Kelly, CNN

-(CNN) — Apple’s smartphone sales tumbled 10% last quarter, according to market research firm IDC, as sales in China fell sharply.
+(CNN) — Apple’s smartphone sales tumbled a stunning 10% last quarter, according to market research firm IDC.
+The main cause: iPhone sales in China fell sharply.

 The company has lost momentum in China as nationalism, a rough economy and increased competition have hurt Apple over the past several months.